-SEMESTER: "SUMMER" ONLY COURSE CODE: GOVT 4014 COURSE TITLE: BUSINESS AND SOCIETY IN THE CARIBBEAN CREDITS: 3 PREREQUISITES: NONE DEPARTMENT RESPONSIBLE: BEHAVIOURAL SCIENCES
+SEMESTER: "SUMMER" ONLY COURSE CODE: GOVT 4014 COURSE TITLE: BUSINESS AND SOCIETY IN THE CARIBBEAN CREDITS: 3 PREREQUISITES: NONE DEPARTMENT RESPONSIBLE: BEHAVIOURAL SCIENCES COURSE DESCRIPTION: This course attempts to delineate at

 COURSE DESCRIPTION: This course attempts to delineate and analyze some of the major factors affecting business enterprise in the Caribbean.
 The emphasis is on economic and social trends within the Caribbean region in relation to problems such as fiscal policy, social structure, business ethics, labour relations and the relations of the Caribbean within international institutions such as INAF, IBRD and GATT, along with the issue of technology.